BREXIT: A VIEW FROM THE EAST

 UK Residents following the views on Brexit portrayed by the Daily Mail, Telegraph and Express, could be forgiven for having their views coloured by the often irrational stance taken by these publications.

-For those who now call UK home, a vast number of the EU nationals in UK are made up of Eastern Europeans.
-These group of individuals are also known to have come under a lot of attack by the Leave campaign for supposedly taking the jobs in UK, spaces in schools and hospital beds.
+For those who now call the UK home, a vast number of the EU nationals in the UK are made up of Eastern Europeans.
+These group of individuals are also known to have come under a lot of attack by the Leave campaign for supposedly taking the jobs in the UK, spaces in schools and hospital beds.

 An article has been recently written by the Conversation magazine on how Brexit is viewed by Eastern Europe and it also presented some revelations on how recent developments in the UK are viewed by other countries such as Poland, Romania and the Czech Republic.

 After a poll was conducted on the Czech Republic, the referendum showed that about 60% of them disagreed that the UK should leave the EU.
-The fact that the occurrence of Brexit could lead to a growth in unemployment and lead to a reduction in UK’s exports to Western Europe is the main concern of the Czech Republic.
-There is also the fear that Russia’s position might strengthen if there is any weakening of the EU.
+The fact that the occurrence of Brexit could lead to a growth in unemployment and lead to a reduction in the UK's exports to Western Europe is the main concern of the Czech Republic.
+There is also the fear that Russia's position might strengthen if there is any weakening of the EU.

 It was stated that after the UK voted to exit from the EU that Brexit would barely do any damage to the Romanian Economy and this was said by the Roman President, Klaus Iohannis.
-Though, there has been warnings that the strength of the Eurosceptic and nationalist groups within the country are being supported by the vote.
+Though, there have been warnings that the strength of the Eurosceptic and nationalist groups within the country are being supported by the vote.

 After Brexit, Andrzej Duda who is the Polish President has been under fire from certain quarters.
 A large number of the Poland nationals travel for better wages and opportunities to the UK because there has been a lot of accusations that the Poland government provide few opportunities, this route will soon be closed off by Brexit.